large modern office building

 Respecting Risk Appetite

 Not all VC investment firms are created equal — not all risks are created equal, either.
 Finding an investment firm to take on your particular risk level might not be as simple as dipping into your previous Series A or B network.
-Those particular investors might only feel comfortable in the early rounds as opposed to late-stage investments.
+Those particular investors might only feel comfortable in the early stage as opposed to late-stage investments.
 Additionally, most companies embarking on a Series C, D, or E typically depend on a highly exclusive investor circle.

 Insurance for Late-Stage Companies